go-msvc/forms/README.md

 ## Next ##
 - Template: Field description as hint when hover over field
+- Form Template must use java script to validate forms while filled in
 - Template: When only one section - do not show the tabs
 - When only one section, section.name is not required
 - Form validate: all fields must have unique names in scope